laurawpaaby/EduChatEval/docs/user_guides/guide.md

 ```

 In this case the interactions of only one student is simulated.
-For an example where several student-tutor interactions are simulated and appended to a `DataFrame` look at the [linguistic example](Linguistic-Example).
+For an example where several student-tutor interactions are simulated and appended to a `DataFrame` look at the intention scenario.

 ```python
 df_single_feedback = simulator.simulate_dialogue(